 We would love to see you all there.
-We also need to make sure that everyone is clear about what to expect of the area.
-Kalbarri is not an ideal venue for beginners, unless they are accompanied by a suitably experienced climber.
-This is because access to routes will usually require lead climbing and the ability to set up top ropes is very limited.
+We also need to make sure that everyone is clear about what to expect from the area.
+Kalbarri is not an ideal venue for beginners unless they are accompanied by a suitably experienced climber.
+This is because access to routes will usually require lead climbing, and the ability to set up top ropes is very limited.
 The climbing also tends to be moderate to very hard.

 From Perth, head north to Geraldton, Northampton and Kalbarri.
 The road out to the Z Bend is now sealed and accessible by 2WD.

 Check the weather forecast to choose your clothing appropriately: if the forecast announces less than 15 degrees and windy, bring that down jacket as it can be very cold in the gorge.
-Sunscreen can be life saver as well if you’re planning to climb multi-pitches.
+Sunscreen can be a lifesaver as well if you’re planning to climb multi-pitches.

 We have unpowered camping sites provisionally booked nearby Kalbarri Township.
-A deposit is required to secure the camping so please let us know numbers as soon as possible if you plan to attend, thus we can ensure that we have enough space to accommodate everybody.
+A deposit is required to secure the camping, so please let us know the numbers as soon as possible if you plan to attend.
+Thus, we can ensure that we have enough space to accommodate everybody.

 Registering Your Interest Now

-Please register by completing the online form ASAP and by noon Friday 25th May.
-We will then send confirmation with further details.
+Please register by completing the online form ASAP and by noon Friday, 25th May.
+We will then send a confirmation with further details.